Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 In that case, you will be able to make yourself unique, differentiate yourself from your competition, and cater to the specific needs of a potential home buyer in this vacation spot.

-Once you are a leader in this niche, you can also expand your products and services into broader markets.
+Once you are a leader in this niche, you can expand your products and services into broader markets.

 There are, of course, also some downsides when it comes to real estate niches.